MCGS Library

 At that time two members, Kay Oxer and Linda Garey, became co-librarians and with the assistance of volunteer Judi Maki the library began the reorganization and cataloging of a collection that was steadily growing.
 The decision was made to arrange the library in the same classification system used by the Family History Library in Salt Lake City.
 This was a massive project that continued during the years Kay and Linda were the librarians and continued when member Connie Bunte took over the duties of Librarian in 2017 and along with her committee, Laurie Buniger and Stella Ledbetter, created a catalog that was placed online on the Mesa County Genealogical Society website.

-In 2020 Karen Merritt Sturgill took over once again as the MCGS Librarian and now, as the Loyd Files Research Library begins reorganization, it has become clear that the collection (now over 1,000 items) will need to be downsized and re-organized.
+In 2020 Karen Merritt Sturgill took over once again as the MCGS Librarian and as of 2022 the MCGS collection has been downsized and re-organized.

 Some of this history was created from MCGS Newsletter articles.